wpstack/wpstack.github.io/homepage.md

 ### 5.2.
 End user capability

-In a long-term support, maintaining a production application where end users can install themes and plugins is always a nightmare!
+In a long-term support, maintaining a WordPress application where end users can install themes and plugins is always a nightmare!
 If clients don't require those capabilities, you should disable it completely.

 If you want to know more about how I start a new project, you can check out [wp-scratch](https://github.com/wp-scratch) - a highly flexible WordPress application skeleton.